 This is the biggest difference, which is visible to everybody.
 Coaches and managers work in different views.
 This allows each role to have their own view and see things they need to.
-Both roles share similar functionality like with Emails and SMS or the Calendar, but some functions only look similar, but is actually very different.
-For example if you look at the athletes view as a managers or as a coach you will see, that they look similar but show different information.
+Both roles share similar functionality like with Emails and SMS or the Calendar, but some functions only look similar but is actually very different.
+For example, if you look at the athletes view as a manager or as a coach you will see, that they look similar but show different information.

-Also there is some functionality, which is only accessible to a specific role (like Smart Coaching for coaches and Invoices for managers).
+Also, there are some functionalities, which are only accessible to a specific role (like Smart Coaching for coaches and Invoices for managers).

 Coaches see only their athletes

 When you start bringing in many coaches, you don’t want to overload them with too much information.
 Everybody should focus on their training group and there might be even reasons why you don’t want to show the whole athlete list to a coach (e.g. if this coach is actually just a temporal coach from another club).

 In Sportlyzer each coach can see only the athletes in their respective training groups.
 They are still able to see the workouts of other groups in the calendar, but they are not able to see the training diary or contact information of athletes who they are not coaching.
 This is a blessing for coaches, who are able to focus more on their work and gives assurance to parents, who might be worried about the privacy of their children's data.